Two programs teach students skills for success beyond the classroomMar 17, 2021 11:15AM ● By Darrell Kirby

 Latinos in Action is a national organization headquartered in Sandy, but its curriculum is being taught in various public and private schools in 11 states.

-Youth Entrepreneurship says its “educational model bridges the gap between textbook learning and practical application.
+Youth Entrepreneurs says its “educational model bridges the gap between textbook learning and practical application.
 It empowers teachers to innovate in their classroom and prepares students for success in the workplace and in life.”

 For Busath, the program would not have gotten off the ground at Kearns High School without support from the school’s leadership.
 “The administration’s been awesome.
 They give me the flexibility to try new things, to provide new opportunities for our students, so it’s been great.”